Brian Yale

-Brian Joseph Yale (born November 14, 1968) is an American musician who is the bass guitarist for the band Matchbox Twenty and has been nominated for four Grammy Awards.
+Brian Joseph Yale (born November 14, 1968) is an American musician who is the bass guitarist for the band Matchbox Twenty.
+He has been nominated for four Grammy Awards.

 Early life and education

 Yale grew up in Orange, Connecticut.
-He graduated from Amity Regional High School (in Woodbridge, CT) in 1987 where he participated in a school band.
+He graduated from Amity Regional High School (in Woodbridge, CT) in 1987, where he participated in a school band.
 After high school, he attended Berklee School of Music for one year.
 He then transferred to University of Miami, graduating a Bachelor of Music in 1993.
-After college he attended and graduated the audio engineering program at Full Sail University.
+After college he attended and graduated from the audio engineering program at Full Sail University.

 Career

 Before joining Matchbox Twenty, he was a member of the band Tabitha's Secret with Rob Thomas and Paul Doucette.